microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/rancher_k3s_azure_arm_template.md

 * Create Azure Service Principal (SP)

-    To connect the K3s cluster installed on the VM to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
+    To connect a Kubernetes cluster to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the following command:

     ```bash
     az login
-    az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
+    az ad sp create-for-rbac -n "<Unique SP Name>" --skip-assignment
     ```

     For example:

-    ```az ad sp create-for-rbac -n "http://AzureArcK8s" --role contributor```
+    ```az ad sp create-for-rbac -n "http://AzureArcK8s" --skip-assignment```

     Output should look like this:
     ```
     {
     "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",